Gitstar-OC/mindect/README.md

 # Learn AI
 - Detailed readme about learnai will be added soon!!

+- change every name to mindect, add more better description
+- make better seo, using better tools and things

+// prepare resume and cover letters and apply for jobs

+- modify logo files and docs text along with the seo texts and links. add lisence for the repository

+In the future, change the homepage.

 ## Issues and Features.
 - update MatrixMultiplicationCode file and create a file that changes the name from camel and title case to snake case